 If nothing else, this will prove that they have a big sense of humor in Heaven.
 Anyhow, Lonnie, I will try to tackle your questions that you asked me, but I am not sure how I am qualified to answer them.
 I will try to give you my perspective, which is very limited one.

-You asked me how your old friend and protégé Greg Laurie was doing.
+Greg Laurie was doing.
 Well, he is doing great, by all appearances.
 However, I can't say that I ever got to know Greg personally, even though I went to his church for about 15 years.
-The opportunity just never materialized.
-Maybe I just didn't try hard enough.
+The opportunity just never materialized, or maybe I just didn't try hard enough.
 He always seemed kind of "busy."
 In all the festivities up there, Lonnie, did you ever bump into Greg's son Christopher?
 He might be a good person to ask, and he can tell you much more about Greg than I can.
 Greg is now starting to show his age, very bald and a bit on the leathery handsome side.
 I guess the leathery appearance comes from going surfing out in the sun a lot.
-He lives in a gated community down in Newport Beach, so he's not far from the ocean.
+(I have attached to this letter a small picture of Greg so you can see what I mean.)
+He lives in a very nice gated community down in Newport Beach, so he's not far from the ocean.
 Greg is also a smart dresser, very photogenic, and always looks very cool.
 It's enough to cause me or anybody to have a man-crush on him.
-He has always been a good communicator, but the one thing I have noticed is that his voice is beginning to sound a little more "raspy" than how I remembered it when he was younger.
+He continues to be a great communicator and evangelist, but the one thing I have noticed is that his voice is beginning to sound a little more "raspy" than how I remembered it when he was younger.
 I think the mellowing of advancing years causes this.

 Since that time, Greg's Harvest has grown into a huge megachurch, with over 15,000 members, that has seven different campuses, one of which is located in Maui.
 You can go to any one of them and watch Greg preaching on a big screen simulcasted.
 Greg is also Billy Graham's de facto successor and does the mass evangelism thing in big stadiums in a magnificent way all over the country.
 (Billy is now retired, very old, and any day now will be arriving up there where you are, Lonnie, so be sure to give him a big welcome.)
 Greg is also a major author with dozens and dozens of books to his credit.
 Who could have foreseen this?
 I would very much love to be Greg's ghostwriter or editor.
 Everything about Greg bespeaks enormous success and celebrityhood, in a good way.
 He rubs shoulders with some of the famous politicians as well.
 Yes, Lonnie, it amazes me how things have changed over the years because I can remember how things were back when Harvest started and Greg still had hair.